 We have no formal audit committee, and thus, we have no audit committee financial expert.
 Our board is responsible for reviewing our financial reporting procedures, internal controls, and the performance of our auditors.
 Our board is also responsible for reviewing all disclosure with respect to financial matters prior to filing or release.
-Ms. Taifen Day is our chief financial officer and a chartered accountant in the Province of Alberta, Canada.
-Ms. Day reports to our board in her capacity as chief financial officer.
+Mr. Yam Chi-Wah is our chief financial officer.
+Mr. Yam reports to our board in his capacity as chief financial officer.